rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

 ---
-title: DigitalOcean Quick Start
+title: Rancher DigitalOcean Quick Start Guide
+description: Read this step by step Rancher DigitalOcean guide to quickly deploy a Rancher Server with a single node cluster attached.
 weight: 100
 ---
-The following steps will quickly deploy a Rancher Server with a single node cluster attached.
+The following steps will quickly deploy a Rancher Server on DigitalOcean with a single node cluster attached.

 ## Prerequisites